-New and evolving technologies are drastically changing the way companies install and replace ESPs in a well.
+New and evolving technologies are drastically changing the way companies install and replace an ESP submersible pump in a well.
 You can now install and replace thru-tubing and a rigless system, a paradigm shift from deployment.

-For about 100 years , companies have installed ESPs fully attached to the production tubing, using a rig or pulling unit (a heavy workover).
-Unfortunately, almost all, tubing-run ESPs haven been operated on a run-to-failure mode because it’s more economical.
+For about 100 years, companies have installed ESPs fully attached to the production tubing, using a rig or pulling unit (a heavy workover).
+Unfortunately, almost all tubing-run ESPs have been operated on a run-to-failure mode because it’s more economical.
 Also, fields that could have had more productivity and recovery with ESPs are being produced with gas lift support since intervention costs and deferred production made ESPs economically unavailable.

 Rigless ESP deployment methodologies, also called ESP alternative deployment techniques, include the following.

 - WRESP: A wireline retrievable ESP is where the ESP (gauge, motor, seal, intake, gas handler, pump and discharge) is installed or retrieved from the well thru-tubing, using a conventional slickline (or braided line) operation.
 The ESP cable is run as per a standard ESP, attached at the exterior of the tubing, ending downhole on a tubing run dock or connector.

 - Wireline Deployed Pump: Thru-tubing deployed ESP is installed with a pump-on slickline (or braided line) where the ESP motor, seal and cable are run with the tubing string as with any conventional ESP deployment.
 Changing an ESP motor requires a heavy workover intervention.

 - Coiled Tubing Deployed ESP: This is an inverted ESP deployed thru-tubing hanging from a coiled tubing with the power cable inside the CT.
 The ESP can be installed and retrieved from the well without pulling the tubing string.
 However, it requires a larger modification to the wellhead and CT equivalent equipment every time the ESP needs to be changed.